wasif28/wormhole-icco/sdk/src/tools/README.md

 # Details

-This directory contains scripts contract registration, and proxy pattern upgrades.
+This directory contains scripts for contract registration, and proxy pattern upgrades.

 ### Dependencies